Attempts One and Two

 However, the Covid19 pandemic unexpectedly presented us with another opportunity to visit.
 We should have been in a boatyard in Portugal now, at the start of a major refit, but with borders still closed, we’d decided to fit in a few months sailing in Spain before commencing boat work in the autumn.
 With lockdown having only recently ended, there was a “right place, right time” chance of there being fewer boats in the anchorage.

-As we motored into the bay, from a distance it was difficult to ascertain the amount of space amongst the forest of masts.
-There are moorings dotted about to be avoided, concentrated mainly over towards the marina and a line of swim buoys to protect those on the beach.
+Sailing into Soller, from afar it was difficult to ascertain the amount of space amongst the forest of masts.
+In addition to anchored boats, moorings occupy the area close to the marina.
+And parallel to the beach is a line of yellow swim buoys to protect swimmers.
 Closer in, we saw large gaps amongst the anchored boats and chose an Emerald sized one.
 We couldn’t see the bottom – too murky even only in 8m, but a good set in reverse held firm.

-Friends advised us that the better anchoring spots are in the south corner where there is more sand, so we took an opportunity the next day and moved there.
-Now we could see there was definitely sand into which the anchor was dug.
+Friends advised us that the better anchoring spots are in the south corner where there is more sand.
+The next day an opportunity arose and we moved over.
+The water was clearer and we saw the anchor was now definitely dug into the sand.

 To accompany this blog, we’ve made a video of our time in Soller, which you can watch here: